betterscientificsoftware/bssw.io/CuratedContent/PSIPPublication.md

 # Lightweight Software Process Improvement using Productivity and Sustainability Improvement Planning (PSIP)
 <!-- deck text start -->
 Are you new to PSIP?
-Are you interested in learning more about this software improvement process targetted for the scientific computing community?
+Are you interested in learning more about this software improvement process targeted for the scientific computing community?
 The paper titled *A Lightweight Software Process Improvement using Productivity and Sustainability Improvement Planning (PSIP)* is a good overview of this topic.
 <!-- deck text end -->

 #### Contributed by [Rinku Gupta](http://github.com/rinkug)